aperture-sh/tank-terraform/README.md

 The following steps are needed to setup everything up:

 * You will need a working AWS CLI (setup using `aws configure`).
-* Set necessary variables in `terraform.tfvars`.
+* Set necessary variables in `./aws/terraform.tfvars`.
 The docker login is needed to pull the tank image.
 * Keyfile `~/.ssh/id_rsa` is used by default, otherwise set `keyfile` variable in `.tfvars`.
 * Set number of nodes, instance_type or other variables as needed.
-* `terraform init` to setup terraform environment
+* `terraform init ./aws` to setup terraform environment
-* `terraform apply` so setup infrastructre in AWS
+* `terraform apply --var-file aws/terraform.tfvars aws` so setup infrastructre in AWS
-* Wait until instances are running
-* `ansible-playbook -i ./tank-ansible/aws-hosts tank-ansible/site.yml` to provision tank and needed components on nodes.
-* A simple NGINX load balancer is then running on the first EC2 instance.
-* `terraform state show aws_instance.gateway` prints the state including the FQDN (public_dns) of the public endpoint.

 ## Tank Terraform Microsoft Azure